rsnodgrass/hass-sensorpush/README.md

 *  Ideally SensorPush sensors would be located within range of a [SensorPush G1 WiFi Gateway](https://www.amazon.com/SensorPush-G1-WiFi-Gateway-Anywhere/dp/B01N17RWWV?tag=rynoshark-20) for continously collecting and publishing data from the sensors to the SensorPush cloud.
 However, SensorPush sensors can also synchronize historical data over Bluetooth when nearby to an iOS or Android device with the SensorPush app).

+## Support

+If you have trouble with installation and configuration, visit the [SensorPush Home Assistant community discussion](https://community.home-assistant.io/t/sensorpush-humidity-and-temperature-sensors/105711).

+This integration was developed to cover use cases for my home integration, which I wanted to contribute back to the community.
+Additional features beyond what has already been provided are the responsibility of the community to implement (unless trivial to add).

 ## Installation

-If you have trouble with installation and configuration, visit the [SensorPush Home Assistant community discussion](https://community.home-assistant.io/t/sensorpush-humidity-and-temperature-sensors/105711).

 ### Step 1: Install Custom Components

-Easiest is by setting up [Home Assistant Community Store (HACS)](https://github.com/custom-components/hacs) and then adding the "Integration" repository: *rsnodgrass/hass-sensorpush*.
-However you can also manually copy all the files in [custom_components/sensorpush/](https://github.com/rsnodgrass/hass-sensorpush/custom_components/sensorpush) directory to `/config/custom_components/sensorpush` on your Home Assistant installation.
+Mkae sure [Home Assistant Community Store (HACS)](https://github.com/custom-components/hacs) is installed,  then add the "Integration" repository: *rsnodgrass/hass-sensorpush*.

+Note: Manual installation by direct download and copying is not supported, if you have issues, please first try installing this integration with HACS.

+#### Versions

+The 'master' branch of this custom component is considered unstable, alpha quality and not guaranteed to work.
+Please make sure to use one of the official release branches when installing using HACS, see [what has changed in each version](https://github.com/rsnodgrass/hass-sensorpush/releases).

 ### Step 2: Configure SensorPush